Mindi wood is known by various names and is an expensive wood that is commonly used in projects that need solid wood to ensure durability.

 Once the wood is exposed to light, the center will start to get darker.

-Aged Mindi wood starts to look like the same hues found in teak or cherry wood.
+Aged Mindi wood starts to look the same as hues found in teak or cherry wood.

 Its texture is one with tight grain patterns, though the density and coarseness are similar to oak wood.